HashMapsData2Value/AlgorandFAQ/README.md

 ### What is transaction finality?

-So transaction finality means "how long do I have to wait until I am sure my transaction went through?".
+So transaction finality means "how long do I have to wait until I can be reasonably sure that the block containing my transaction will not be reverted".

 **TLDR**: Blockchains = blocks of transactions, chained together on top of each other.
 When someone makes a transaction, it gets included in a block.
 With Algorand, you know immediately if the block containing your transaction has "won" and been accepted by the world at large.
 With something like Bitcoin, you cannot be sure until several blocks in, which can take hours.